nurainiaguse/camflow-provenance-lib/README.md

 ### v0.1.2

 ```
-- Add function to serialize row kernel data to json.
+- Added a function to serialize row kernel data to json.
+- Added a function to verify the presence of the IFC module in the kernel.
 ```

 ### v0.1.1